Coronavirus (Covid-19) Travel Update

-As this situation changes and evolve weekly, please note that our terms and circumstances may be subject to change and we will update them if necessary.
+As this situation often changes and evolves, please note that our terms and circumstances may be subject to change and we will update them if necessary.

 We continue doing our best to handle the situation trying to satisfy both customers and villa owners, offering to travel on an alternative date and postponing the balance payment deadline to 4 weeks before departure instead of 8.

 If you are planning to travel soon considering the exceptional circumstance we strongly recommend you first contact your insurance provider then contact us to find alternative options as soon as possible to ensure a satisfactory outcome.

-What if I decide I don't want to travel?
+What if I dece I don't want to travel?

 If no official governmental notices such as "do not travel" or "avoid all non essential travel" are in place at the time of your departure but you wish to cancel your holiday with us due to concerns about Coronavirus, unfortunately we will not be able to reschedule your booking and our normal cancellation policy will apply.
 Again, in this situation, we would recommend you first contact your travel insurance provider.

 If I am unable to travel, am I entitled to compensation?

-Following all the most important international agencies in tourism industry, as the reason for the holiday not continuing is "force majeure" therefore outside the control of the Select Sicily Villa, we are unfortunately unable to issue a reimbursement.
+Following all the most important international agencies in tourism industry, as the reason for the holiday not continuing is "force majeure" therefore outside the control of the Select Sicily Villas, we are unfortunately unable to issue a reimbursement.

-However, should the governments travel restrictions advices remain in place at four weeks before departure, we think to do our utmost offering you to move the booking to a later date or postpone it in 2021.
+However, should the governments travel restrictions advices remain in place at four weeks before departure, we think to do our utmost offering you to move the booking to a later date or postpone it in 2021 (or rather we'll provide a voucher to be used within 12 months).
 If you'd like to pass the booking on to friends or family we will be more than happy to change the name on the reservation.

-Please take into consideration our difficulties and great efforts to satisfy our clients in this bad contingency.
+Please take into consideration our difficulties and great efforts to satisfy our clients.

 We appreciate your understanding.